What is a physical therapist?

 The student will demonstrate the skills necessary for the entry-level practice of physical therapy.

 The student will demonstrate advocacy skills for health and wellness at the individual and societal level.

 The student will provide service to the community and/or to the profession.

 The student will develop critical inquiry skills related to clinical and basic science research.

 The student will develop the skills required for life-long learning.

-The pass rate on the National Physical Therapy Examination is typically above average for first time test takers.
-The two year graduation rate for students admitted to the program is 96% (2017-2018 graduates).
-The graduating class in 2019 demonstrated graduation rate of 100%.
-The weighted, ultimate 2 year pass rate on the NPTE is 99% (2017-2018); and 100% of the licensed graduates report employment within twelve months of graduation (2017-2018 graduates).
-The first time NPTE pass rate for the 2019 graduating class was 92% while the two year first time pass rate (2018 & 2019) averaged 94%.
-NPTE examination and pass rate information can be found on the Federation of State Boards of Physical Therapy web site.
+The pass rate on the National Physical Therapy Examination (NPTE) is typically above average for first-time test takers.
+The two-year graduation rate for students admitted to the program is 96% (2022-2023 graduates).
+The graduating class in 2023 demonstrated a graduation rate of 94%.
+The two-year average employment rate reported by licensed graduates within twelve months of graduation was 100% (2022-2023 graduates) and the 2023 graduating class reported 100% employment.
+The weighted, ultimate two-year pass rate on the NPTE is 96% (2022-2023).
+The first-time NPTE pass rate for the 2023 graduating class was 80% while the two-year first-time pass rate (2022 & 2023) averaged 84.1%.
+NPTE examination and pass rate information can be found on the Federation of State Boards of Physical Therapy website.

 - Physical Therapy tuition is billed at a flat full-time rate for each fall and spring.
 Summer tuition is billed at 60 percent of the per semester rate.

 - Additional course and/or program fees may be charged based on the student's enrollment.
 Please refer to these categories below for additional information.

 - Online courses (excluding Distance, Engineering and Space Studies) are assessed resident tuition, regardless of state of residence.
 Tuition for online courses is not capped at 12 credits.